everx-labs/everdev/README.md

 #### Add Command

-Add network with specified endpoints to the network list.
+Add network with specified endpoints to the registry.

 #### Delete Command